-Luvata has supplied NbTi superconducting wires and cables as well as hollow copper conductors to a number of prestigious High Energy Physics projects.
+We have supplied NbTi superconducting wires and cables as well as copper hollow conductors to a number of prestigious High Energy Physics projects.
 These include projects such as HERA at DESY Hamburg; the Tevatron accelerator, located in Fermilab, Chicago, Illinois; W7-X Wendelstein, the LHC (Large Hadron Collider), CMS (Compact Muon Solenoid) and ATLAS experimental detectors, both located at CERN of Geneva.

-Our highly specialised conductors are in use in Fusion energy experiments, for example, the Korea Superconducting Tokamak Advanced Research (KSTAR).
-We have produced technically challenging prototype wires for the upcoming Thermonuclear Experimental Reactor (ITER).
+Our highly specialised conductors are in use in fusion energy experiments, for example, the Korea Superconducting Tokamak Advanced Research (KSTAR).
+We have produced technically challenging prototype wires for the upcoming International Thermonuclear Experimental Reactor (ITER).

 Silicon Crystal Growers

 Superconducting magnets make it possible to grow large crystals for the Si wafer business economically.
 Superconductors do not only make the crystal growth systems more compact, but they also consume less energy.
 Consequently, the Si crystal industry has been able to increase diameters from 200 mm to 300 mm - more than doubling the surface area of Si wafers.
-Luvata supplies superconductors for this specialist application.
+We supply superconductors for this specialist application as well.